leverdeterre/shakeMyApps-appScan-blog/_posts/2022-09-26-schemes-database.md

 ---

 On September 2022, AppScan has scanned more that 5000 Apps in the most top ranked.
-Finally, with the results, we decided to built a **schemes** database & to published somes of our discoveries.
+Finally, we decided to build a **schemes** database & to published somes of our discoveries.

 # App Schemes